Making an import supplementary declaration

 When to submit

-Your supplementary declaration must be sent and accepted by the 10th calendar day of the following month.
+Your supplementary declaration must then be sent and accepted by the 10th calendar day of the following month.

 How to submit